I was born in Barry, South Wales in 1966.

 Writing remains both my vocation and my hobby, although there are certainly days when it feels more like a job than a past-time (deadlines will do that to you).
 During these times I remind myself that I’m only in this game because I loved science fiction too much, and what an extraordinary and lucky privilege it is to be able to make my living from what is, essentially, just making things up.

 My reading of the form isn’t perhaps as avid as when I was a teenager, but then again I read more widely and indiscriminately now, which is useful if you are a writer, and I do still get a vivid kick from science fiction when I come at it anew.
 My theory is that the written form of the genre lights up a part of the brain that other variants rarely stimulate.
-It’s why prose science fiction still holds its own in the world of blockbuster films and computer games: because it has unique capabilities.
+It’s why prose science fiction still holds its own in the world of blockbuster films and computer games.